automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sauropelta.md

 # Sauropelta
-## Description: This ankylosaur's armor helped keep raptors at bay.
+## This ankylosaur's armor helped keep raptors at bay.